Harald-U/kubernetes-handson/index.md

 * [git](https://git-scm.com/downloads)
 * [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/)
 * [stern](https://github.com/wercker/stern/releases) (rename stern_*_amd64[.exe] to stern[.exe])
-  **OR**
-* [podtail](https://github.com/johnmccabe/podtail/releases) (Assets = Downloads!
-If necessary, extract the executable.)

 All executables must be copied to a location in your PATH (e.g. for Windows copy to "C:\Windows\System32").

-You may not know `podtail` or `stern`: they allows you to tail (follow) the logs of multiple pods on Kubernetes and multiple containers within the pod.
-They keep displaying the logs when a pod is stopped and restarted.
+You may not know `stern`: it allows you to tail (follow) the logs of multiple pods on Kubernetes and multiple containers within the pod.
+It keeps displaying the logs when a pod is stopped and restarted.
 Each result is color coded for quicker debugging.
-Windows support seems better for `podtail`.

 ## Get the code

 ```